6uf/apiGO/README.md

 This is a 60~ line multi account sniper i made using the Library, it supports GCs, Mojang and Microsoft accounts.

+If your looking for something more advanced feel free to check out my public snipers code [MCSN](https://github.com/Liza-Developer/mcsn)

 ```go
 package main